aws-samples/amazon-kinesis-data-analytics-examples/ScheduledScaling/README.md

 In order to facilitate this, we could setup up our Amazon EventBridge scheduler to run our AWS Lambda scaler at *5:05AM PST* and *6:05PM PST* every day.

 Please keep in mind that this is just one possible scenario.
 You can use this sample as a starting point and implement more sophisticated scenarios based on your needs.
-Please see this [article](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-run-lambda-schedule.html) on Amazon EventBridge cron expressions for more details.

 ## Scaling logic